Diane von Fürstenberg: Career and brand

-In 2010,the designer was awarded a gold medal at the annual Queen Sofía Spanish Institute Gold Medal Gala.
+In 2010, von Furstenberg was awarded a gold medal at the annual Queen Sofía Spanish Institute Gold Medal Gala.
 In 2011, DVF introduced a home collection, and a signature fragrance, Diane.

 In 2012, von Fürstenberg launched her first children's collection with GapKids and a denim collaboration with Current/Elliott.

 Her clothes have been worn by celebrities including Catherine, Duchess of Cambridge, Gwyneth Paltrow, Kate Beckinsale, Madonna, Tina Brown, Jessica Alba, Susan Sarandon, Priyanka Chopra, Jennifer Lopez and Whitney Houston.
 Google Glass made its New York Fashion Week debut at the designer's Spring 2013 fashion show.

 In 2014, the designer joined the Ban Bossy campaign as a spokesperson advocating leadership roles for girls.
 She also released her second memoir, The Women I Wanted to Be, an autobiography which delved into her personal life and upbringing.

 Between 2017 and 2019, the DVF brand lost nearly $80 million, leading to an eventual 75% of the workforce made redundant in the U.S in May 2020.
 By 2018, sales, which had been $300 million before the 2008 recession, were down to $150 million.

 In 2018, the brand banned mohair use after a PETA exposé showed workers mutilating and killing goats to obtain it.
 All fur, angora and exotic skins were also banned from future collections.

-In 2020, DVF closed 18 of its 19 USA stores permanently.
+In 2020, DVF closed 18 of its 19 American stores.
+That same year, the company's UK division entered administration due to restrictions caused by the COVID-19 pandemic.